India says easing Kashmir restrictions 'in phased manner' - Journal du Cameroun

 A main highway through the region “continues to function normally”, with 100 heavy vehicles “plying daily” carrying fuel and other essentials.

 Earlier, Attorney General K.K.
-Venugopal told India’s Supreme Court security appeared to be improving in Kashmir.
+Venugopal told India’s Supreme Court security appeared to be getting better.

-“The situation in J&K (Jammu & Kashmir) is being reviewed every day and there are signs of improvement,” Venugopal said, as the court heard a plea by a political activist against the lockdown.
+“The situation in J&K is being reviewed every day and there are signs of improvement,” Venugopal said, as the court heard a plea by an activist against the lockdown.

+“What India has done is unacceptable to us.
+Our struggle will continue even if India keeps Kashmir locked down for months.
+Only solution is that India has to accept what Kashmiris want,” one protester said.

+“India is a sham democracy and the world should take note of the atrocities this country is doing against us,” another said.

-Kashmir has been split between India and Pakistan since their independence from Britain in 1947.
+Kashmir has been split between India and Pakistan since independence from Britain in 1947.

 Rebel groups have for decades fought against Indian soldiers deployed in the part of Kashmir controlled by New Delhi, seeking the territory’s merger with Pakistan or outright independence.